- How do I find the BGInS office?

 - Can I do a Minor with my BGInS degree?

 A Minor is a cohesive set of courses that offer a foundation in another area of study.
 A minor usually consists of 4.0 credits.
-It is possible to complete a minor in conjunction with a Bachelor in Global and International studies, we encourage students to consult the BGInS Program Administrator, Jenelle Williams for academic advising before adding a minor to their program.
+It is possible to complete a minor in conjunction with a Bachelor in Global and International studies, we encourage students to consult the BGInS Program Administrator, Andrea Kayembe, for academic advising before adding a minor to their program.

 A double Minor cannot be completed in conjunction with a Bachelor in Global and International studies.